 'Roadmapping' is an interesting and flexible class of method (management tool) for supporting strategy and innovation, with application beyond the high tech sectors where it originated, including business, corporate, sector and national initiatives.
 Its use has been demonstrated to correlate with business performance in the context of product innovation, with plenty of scope for increased use, reflected by the relatively low levels of uptake to date (roadmapping is not covered in most business school education programmes and text books):

 "About twice as many best performers (38%) use product roadmaps than do worst performers (19%)" - Cooper & Edgett (2009)

 As a structured visual framework, roadmapping supports communication and alignment, providing a scaleable platform for developing coherent strategic management toolkits.
 Roadmapping is a flexible approach in terms of purpose and format, underpinned by a simple generic conceptual framework defined by six fundamental strategic questions highlighted in red in the figures below.

-Cambridge roadmapping research and practice has focused on understanding the generic roadmapping framework through empirical investigation, its function as an integrating hub for strategy, process and toolkits, and how to configure it for general application to strategy and innovation in a lean / agile manner.
+Cambridge roadmapping research and practice has focused on understanding the generic roadmapping framework through empirical investigation, its function as an integrating hub for strategy, processes and toolkits, and how to configure it for general application to strategy and innovation in a lean / agile manner.

 Workshop deployment of roadmapping and related strategic tools enables sharing and capture of expert knowledge, as a basis for discussion, analysis, prioritisation and synthesis: